Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Tuning and testing topological superconductivity

-Simulations for InSb give qualitatively similar results.\footnote{For InSb, we use $m=0.0135m_0$, $\Delta=250$ $\mu$eV, $\mu_\mathrm{S}=1$ meV, $\mu_\mathrm{N}=0.7$ meV, $g=25$, $W=100$ nm, and $W_\mathrm{S}=450$ nm.
+Simulations for InSb quantum wells give qualitatively similar results.\footnote{For InSb quantum wells, we use $m=0.0135m_0$, $\Delta=250$ $\mu$eV, $\mu_\mathrm{S}=1$ meV, $\mu_\mathrm{N}=0.7$ meV, $g=25$, $W=100$ nm, and $W_\mathrm{S}=450$ nm.
 Following Ref.~\onlinecite{Fabian2007:APS}, we take $\beta=32.4$ meVnm.
 The strength of Rashba SOC is then tuned from $\alpha=0$ to $\alpha=\beta$.} Here, the larger $g$-factor of InSb can lead to a topological transition already at smaller magnetic fields than in Fig.~\ref{fig:PhaseDiagramInAs}.
 Alternatively, this larger $g$-factor allows also for narrower junctions with an extended topological phase at accessible magnetic fields: For example, we find topological gaps of up to $\Delta_\mathrm{top}=90$ $\mu$eV well below $B=1$ T in InSb junctions with $W=100$ nm and $\Delta=250$ $\mu$eV (assuming $g=25$).

-In addition to testing the disappearance and reappearance of Majorana bound states at $\phi=\pi$ by tuning to $\alpha=\beta$, other predictions could also be checked in InAs or InSb quantum wells.
+In addition to testing the disappearance and reappearance of Majorana bound states at $\phi=\pi$ by tuning to $\alpha=\beta$, other predictions could also be checked in InAs\footnote{In addition to the usual zinc-blende phase, the wurzite phase might also offer opportunities to engineer Majorana platforms based on InAs [P. E. Faria Junior, T. Campos, C. M. O. Bastos, M. Gmitra, J. Fabian, and G. M. Sipahi, Phys.
+Rev. B \textbf{93}, 235204 (2016); T. Campos, P. E. Faria Junior, M. Gmitra, G. M. Sipahi, and J. Fabian, Phys.
+Rev. B \textbf{97}, 245402 (2018)].} or InSb quantum wells.
 For example, the importance of the in-plane crystallographic axis along which the Josephson junction is set up could be verified by comparing the edge LDOS of the [100] and [110] setups if $\alpha$ is tuned to $\alpha=-\beta$: In [100] junctions, Majorana bound states can be expected for $\phi\neq\pi$, similar to the case $\alpha=\beta$ discussed above.
 In [110] junctions, on the other hand, Majorana bound states will be absent not only for $\phi=\pi$, but for any phase difference $\phi$.
 Another testable prediction is that the orientation of $\bm{B}$ has to be adjusted to the combination of $\alpha$ and $\beta$ in junctions with phase bias along the [100] direction: Rotating the in-plane field in the N region for a fixed combination of $\alpha$ and $\beta$ is expected to yield signatures of Majorana bound states only if $\bm{B}$ does not significantly deviate from $\bm{B}\perp\bm{n}_\mathrm{soc}$.
 As the orientation of $\bm{B}$ is rotated, Majorana bound states will disappear.